We fully support the Government’s objectives to eradicate modern slavery and human trafficking.

 The Trust (GHNHSFT) fully supports the Government’s objectives to eradicate modern slavery and human trafficking and recognises the significant role the NHS has to play.
 We are strongly committed to ensuring our supply chains and operational activities are free from ethical and labour standards abuses.

 Slavery and human trafficking statement for financial year 2019/20

 During the last financial year the Trust took, and continues to take, the following steps to ensure that slavery and human trafficking is not taking place:

-- Our Trust “Safeguarding Adult at Risk Policy”, and the countywide multi-agency safeguarding policy, to which our Trust is a partner signatory, also includes modern slavery and we have produced communications materials to raise awareness amongst staff and anyone working on or otherwise attending our sites
+- our Trust “Safeguarding Adults at Risk Policy”, and the countywide multi-agency safeguarding policy, to which our Trust is a partner signatory, also includes modern slavery and we have produced communications materials to raise awareness amongst staff and anyone working on or otherwise attending our sites.

-- Our standard terms and conditions require suppliers to comply with relevant legislation.
-A large proportion of the goods and services procured are sourced through Government supply frameworks and contracts also require suppliers to comply with relevant legislation
+- the procurement team work on the principle of zero tolerance of modern slavery in our supply chain.
+Our standard terms and conditions require suppliers to comply with relevant legislation and tender evaluations include social economic factors.
+A large proportion of the goods and services procured are sourced through Government supply frameworks and contracts also require suppliers to comply with relevant legislation.

 Review of effectiveness

 The Trust will continue to take further steps to identify, assess and monitor potential risk areas in terms of modern slavery and human trafficking, particularly within supply chains.
 We aim to:

 - raise awareness and support our staff to understand and respond to modern slavery and human trafficking, and the impact that each and every individual working at our Trust can have in keeping present and potential future victims of modern slavery and human trafficking safe

 - ensure that all staff continue to have access to training on modern slavery and human trafficking which will provide the latest information and the skills to deal with it